miknab/EuclidEmulator/README.md

    4. Multiply the boost with the resulting linear power spectrum.

 The script `example.sh` includes commands to perform step iv (assuming you have CLASS installed already and your CLASS file explanatory.ini has never been changed).
 Please change the path to the directory where your CLASS executable is located.
 Executing `example.sh` will sequentially compute the boost spectrum using EuclidEmulator, compute the corresponding linear power spectrum with CLASS, and finally call `GetPnonlin.py` to compute the non-linear power spectrum.

+## Pitfalls

+When you want to emulate a full non-linear power spectrum, you really not to make sure that you specify the exact same cosmology for EuclidEmulator to produce the boost factor and for the Boltzmann code you use to predict the linear power spectrum.
+Often, the parametrization of cosmologies used in the Boltzmann solvers is different than the one used by EuclidEmulator.
+Make sure the different parametrizations define the exact same cosmology!

+Known differences are:<br/>
+1. CAMB and CLASS use om_cdm (the cold dark matter density) instead of om_m (the total matter density).
+Make sure that the following relation is satisfied:
+<div align="center">om_b + om_cdm = om_m </div>

+2. CAMB and CLASS do usually not accept sigma_8 as a parameter for normalization of the power spectrum but rather use A_s.
+In order to convert these two parameters into each other in the context of using EuclidEmulator, you have to use the same conversion as is used in the EuclidEmulator code.
+Convert the parameters using the following proportionality:
+<div align="center"> A_s / (2.215 * 10^9) = (sigma_8/0.8496)^2 </div>